Barozzi/PoopNinjasThatFight/README.md

 # Solid Steel
-A simple game that demonstrates the SOLID principals of Object Oriented Design
+A text-based game to facilitate the discussion of the SOLID principals of Object Oriented Design

 ### Single Responsibility Principal